-In order to get the most out of it, teams should set up parameters for themselves early on in Kanban’s usage since they will inevitably need to improve their system as work progresses.
+To get the most out of it, teams should set up parameters early on in kanban’s usage since they will inevitably need to improve their system as work progresses.

-Another difference is that all scrum teams need to assign a Product Owner, Scrum Master, and Team Members.
-The tasks they are responsible for vary by role but the team must work together in order to achieve an orderly process that’s most efficient at meeting deadlines.
+The tasks they are responsible for vary by role.
+But the team must work together to achieve an orderly process that’s most efficient at meeting deadlines.

-Then you have kanban where there are no set roles prescribed, so this means anyone from your team could take on different responsibilities depending on what needs to get done for each Kanban board task.
+Then you have kanban, where there are no set roles prescribed.
+Therefore, anyone from your team could take on different responsibilities.
+That depends on what you need to do for each Kanban board task.